Copyright 1999-2004,2007 by Thomas E. Dickey

 Vile is similar to vi in some ways, but it reads its own startup file to avoid surprise should you happen to execute vi.
 Vile's initialization scripts include many commands which would confuse vi.

-On Unix, Vile looks for .vilerc, starting in the current directory, then in the home directory, and finally in the installed share-directory (shown in the variable $startup-path).
+On Unix, vile looks for .vilerc, starting in the current directory, then in the home directory, and finally in the installed share-directory (shown in the variable $startup-path).

 On other systems (including those that cannot use multiple dots in filenames such as VMS, or do so in a crippled fashion such as Win32), vile looks for vile.rc.